 As an example we will look at one of my previous posts, Tool Sharpening.

-The raw content which I will be working with is available on GitHub.
+The raw content which I will be working with is available on my git server.

 I plan to add an